-Proud Places Project Lead
+Proud Places Project Officer

 Proud Places has three key focus groups: young people aged 11-18 at risk of exploitation by gangs, young people in alternative provision schools, and young refugees.
 The programme also includes mainstream primary and secondary school pupils in local areas.
-The Project Lead will plan and deliver a programme of site visits and creative workshops in and out of the classroom, engaging target audiences and inspiring young people to develop curiosity, trust, confidence, knowledge, personal resilience and employment skills.
+The Project Officer will help plan and deliver a programme of site visits and creative workshops in and out of the classroom, engaging target audiences and inspiring young people to develop curiosity, trust, confidence, knowledge, personal resilience and employment skills.

 We are looking for someone with initiative and creativity, dedicated to inclusivity and building new audiences who can demonstrate enthusiasm for London’s history and the power of place.
-At least three years’ experience of youth work in either formal or informal settings is essential as well as an understanding of social, emotional and behavioural needs in young people, safeguarding legislation and best practice in youth engagement.
+At least two years’ experience of youth work in either formal or informal settings is essential as well as an understanding of social, emotional and behavioural needs in young people, safeguarding legislation and best practice in youth engagement.

 This is a ground-breaking youth programme for London.
 We would love to have you on board!